 Code documentation and details on the syntax can be found [here](https://equadratures.org/index.html).

-We’ve recently started an EQ-Blog!
-Check it out [here](https://www.effective-quadratures.org/eq-blog).
+We’ve recently started a Discourse forum!
+Check it out [here](https://discourse.equadratures.org/).

 ## Code objectives